-Singer Mika Singh detained in Dubai over alleged sexual harassment
+Singer Mika Singh detained in Dubai over sexual harassment charges

 New Delhi, Dec 6: Singer Mika Singh has been detained in United Arab Emirates (UAE) after a girl complained against him for alleged harassment.
 Questioning underway.